bkolli/Weather-Dashboard/README.md

 # Weather-Dashboard
 WeatherDahsboard using angularjs.
+All the charts are using highchartsjs. css from bootstrap and little bit of jquery.
-Its get the data from openweathermaps.org
+Complete weather information forecast data from openweathermaps.org